 Regulating Laws of IEPF

-Companies Act, 2013 and Investor Education and Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules, 2016 govern the functioning of the IEPF.
+Companies Act, 2013 and Investor Education, and Protection Fund Authority (Accounting, Audit, Transfer, and Refund) Rules, 2016 govern the functioning of the IEPF.
 These laws state that after a company declares its dividend, the shareholders get 30 days to claim the dividend.
-If the shareholders fail to claim, then the company is forced to transfer such unclaimed dividend to a special account, opened in the name of the company, called ‘Unpaid Dividend Account’.
+If the shareholders fail to claim, then the company is forced to transfer such unclaimed dividend of Eicher Motors to a special account, opened in the name of the company, called ‘Unpaid Dividend Account’.

 The company, within 90 days of transferring the amount to the ‘Unpaid Dividend Account’, must publish a list of all the shareholders along with their unclaimed dividend on their website.
 After that, a shareholder must file an application to the company for the payment of the unclaimed dividend.
 If the dividends remain unclaimed for a consecutive period of 7 years, then the company is obliged to transfer the unclaimed dividend to the IEPF.
 Once the 7-year time period gets over, the shares also get transferred to the IEPF, along with the dividend amount.